 This notice provides information on how we collect, use and keep personal information.

-Detailed information for each service area, including lawful basis for processing and retention periods, can be found on our processing activities webpage.
+Detailed information for each service area, including lawful basis for processing and retention periods, can be found on our record of processing activities webpage.

 We are required to collect and use your personal information in order to provide our services.